norsez/BDDynamicGridViewController/README.md

 [![](https://github.com/norsez/BDDynamicGridViewController/raw/master/BDDynamicGridViewDemo/screenshot.png)](https://github.com/norsez/BDDynamicGridViewController/raw/master/BDDynamicGridViewDemo/screenshot.png)

-##Features
+##Work in Progress
+- It's working now. check out the demo.
+But in a very primative stage.
-- Work in progress
+- Work in progress.
+Consider it a pre-alpha.

 ##Requirements
 - Requires ARC

 ##How to use
-- Without CocoaPods, just include h/.m files in Classes folder to your source code
+- Include h/.m files in Classes folder to your source code
 - Check out the iPhone demo.
 Read the comments.
 Send me questions, if any.